Fine-mapping

 Introduction

-Fine-mapping using individual data is usually performed by fitting the multiple linear regression model:
+Fine-mapping using individual-level data is usually performed by fitting the multiple linear regression model:

-Fine-mapping (using Bayesian methods) aims to estimate the PIP (posterior inclusion probability), which indicates the evidence for SNP j having a non-zero effect (namely, causal).
+Fine-mapping using Bayesian methods aims to estimate the PIP (posterior inclusion probability), which indicates the evidence for variant \(j\) having a non-zero effect (i.e., being causal).

-PIP is often calculated by the sum of the posterior probabilities over all models that include variant j as causal.
+PIP is the probability that a variant is causal, given the observed data.
+It is calculated by summing the posterior probabilities over all models that include variant \(j\) as causal:

 Bayesian methods and Posterior probability